kristenvonbecker/ML_bootcamp_projects/linear_regression/README.md

 # Linear Regression

-This mini-project accesses the very outdated Boston housing data set.
+This mini-project originally accessed the very outdated Boston housing data set.
+I have changed it to instead use the California housing dataset.

+**Note**: The introduction contains a lot of LaTeX-typesetting which probably won't render in GitHub.
+View in Colaboratory instead.

 Outline:
 - Exploratory data analysis